Strategic Community Management: The Quiet Power Behind Your Content

 Where content lives (hint: it’s already happening)

 Some of the best content ideas don’t come from strategy docs or brainstorms.
+They’re already happening in your group, hiding in plain sight.

+Recurring questions.
+Mini rants in the comments.
 That one thread that takes off when no one expected it to.

 That’s the stuff I can’t ignore.

+I won’t be in your inbox every day with a pitch for new content.
 But if I notice something useful?
 I’ll flag it.
 Quietly.
 Kindly.
 When it makes sense.

+No pressure.
+No pushiness.
 Just thoughtful support, when and where it helps.

 TL;DR: A community manager can help you create better content without even trying

-• We make your group feel like a good place to hang out (without you checking it 17 times a day)
+We notice what’s resonating.
+We spot the stuff you’re too close to see.
+We make your group feel like a good place to hang out (without you checking it 17 times a day).
+And we do it all in a way that’s human, strategic, and a little bit Lilster™

 Honestly?
-It’s one of my favourite services — because I get to be myself, while being a behind-the-scenes asset to someone else’s business.
+It’s one of my favourite services because I get to be myself, while being a behind the scenes asset to someone else’s business.